-This is a look at the new iPadOS 13 features coming to your iPad this fall.
-Apple split off iPadOS from iOS 13 so that they can deliver a more focused set of tablet features that will allow you to do more on your iPad.
+This is a look at the new iPadOS 13 features coming to your iPad today.
+Apple split off iPadOS from iOS 13 so that they can deliver a more focused set of tablet features that allows you to do more on your iPad.

 Now that you know the key details, here’s a look at the new iPadOS features that are coming to your iPad this fall.